atahancaldir/Just-for-fun/README.md

 Due to the large number of projects, they are categorized into dedicated folders.

+**Each project's own detailed README file can be found in their own directories!**

 ### Outline

 The folder structure and short explanations of the projects.
 Some projects might have their own readme files in their folders.